realBjornRoden/unix/README.md

       code/unix $
       ```

-* VI editor and command line editing features (ESC one time to enter command mode, until insert/append/substitute/change command, then ESC again to get back to command mode)
+* VI editor and command line editing features (ESC one time to enter command mode, until insert/append/substitute/change command, then ESC again to get back to command mode).
+In interactive shell, `ESC-v` will enter into VISUAL editor for the command line (save & exit will execute the edited command)<br>
 `.` - Repeat last command<br>
 `k` - Up one line<br>
 `j` - Down one line<br>